 Service Design, Marketing & Management

-This specialization will equip you to lead and transform service-oriented businesses.
-You'll learn to manage people, processes, the physical environment and technology with a holistic systems perspective.
-By focusing on service excellence, you’ll gain the tools to design and deliver services that add value at every touchpoint.
-Building valuable relationships with customers and employees is at the heart of every successful organization.
+This specialization prepares you to lead and improve service-based businesses.
+You’ll learn how to manage people, processes, spaces and technology with a big-picture view.
+You’ll also gain the skills to design and deliver services that create value at every step.
+Strong relationships with customers and employees are at the heart of great service.

 Hands-on learning